 Mead's Mysterious Medicines

-Children from Great Ormond Street Hospital's bone marrow transplant and dialysis wards have created animations and medicine bottles inspired by the eighteenth century medical recipes of the Foundling Hospital Governor, Dr Richard Mead.
+Children from Great Ormond Street Hospital's bone marrow transplant and dialysis wards created animations and medicine bottles inspired by the eighteenth century medical recipes of the Foundling Hospital Governor, Dr Richard Mead.

 The Museum's inaugural Composer-in-Residence, Luke Styles, has been leading composition and music-making workshops with Year 6 children from Argyle Primary School and with pre-school children from Thomas Coram Nursery.